sgoertzen/onthego/functions/README.md

 index.tsx - Wraps the /endpoints directory for Firebase

 ## Deploy
 This will lint, build and deploy the functions.
+Note: deleting a function and deploying will not remove the function from Firebase.
 ```
 npm run deploy
 ```